Sandhyajaiswal203/hotwax_git/readme.md

   # git commit -am "Update file in branch2"   : Adding and commiting changes made in file2.txt at branch2.
   # git checkout branch1                      : Swtiching to branch1.
   # git merge branch2                         : Attempt to merge branch2 into branch1.
-  # git add file.txt                          : Resoving the conflict occurs in the file2.txt (manually) then adding it.
+  # git add file.txt                          : Resolving the conflict occurs in the file2.txt (manually) then adding it.
   # git commit

 # PART - 4 : Cherry-Picking Commits